The Countries of Africa, the Caribbean and the Pacific (ACP)

 - Cumulation with neighbouring developing countries can only be decided in the future by the Special Committee on Customs Cooperation and Trade Facilitation upon request from CARIFORUM States.

 - There are time limited exclusions from cumulation for rice, sugar and products with high sugar content.

 The specific changes in the list rules are in the following chapters: Ex1806, 2007, 2009, 2106, 2202, 2402, chapters 50 to 59, and 8415.
 Operators may find the text of the CARIFORUM-EC EPA together with the Protocol on rules of origin here: CARIFORUM-EC EPA

 Interim Economic Partnership Agreements

-Interim EPAs with the following regions are expected to enter into force or be provisionally applied as soon as the ratification procedures in the countries concerned have been completed:
+Interim EPAs with the following regions are expected to enter into force or be provisionally applied in 2009:

 - PACIFIC (Fiji, Papua New Guinea)